Maximum size : 5 cm

 |TDS||36 - 179|

-Tiger Otos are found in the Ucayali River and possibly in the Maranon River in Peru in South America.
-These fish inhabit slow-flowing, medium-sized creeks and ponds with clear water and tend to occur in large numbers, often amongst marginal vegetation in the upper part of the water column, near the surface.
+Natural habitatThe Tiger Otocinclus is a captivating species found in the Ucayali River and possibly in the Marañón River in Peru, situated within the breathtaking landscapes of South America.
+These fish exhibit a preference for inhabiting slow-flowing, medium-sized creeks and ponds featuring crystal-clear water, often congregating in vast numbers amongst marginal vegetation in the upper regions of the water column near the water 's surface.
+Their conspicuous presence in these areas adds to their charm, making them a delightful species to observe and study.